xmonader/letsbuildacompiler-pretty/src/tutor03_moreexpressions.md

 code or object size.
 We just stuck to the KISS principle.

 Of course, parsing an expression  is not much good without having something to do with it afterwards.
-Expressions USUALLY (but not always) appear in assignment statements, in the form `<Ident> = <Expression>`.
+Expressions _usually_ (but not always) appear in assignment statements, in the form `<Ident> = <Expression>`.